soobinrho/soobinrho/README.md

 2nd & 3rd Week of May - Spent no time at all on the course.
 It was partly because I had finals, but it was mostly because I spent too much time watching YouTubes.
 99% my fault.
 Hopefully, next week will be better.

+4th Week of May - Spent all my time watching Game of Thrones.

 # Past Goals